 Agnes then took up a position as governess in County Armagh to a widower’s two daughters.
 She was very well liked by the family and eventually was proposed to by her employer but she wasn’t ready to settle just yet.
 She asked William to send her to Germany to study the language He set her up with a German employer in Friedrichsdorf.
 This was an idyllic time for Agnes and she spoke to her children and grandchildren about it often.

 Eventually, Agnes decided to become engaged to Alex Fraser who was some 10 years her senior.
-This decision made, she headed for home where Alex was waiting on the dock for her.
+This decision made, she headed for home.
 By this time, he had won the position of Master of the South Dublin Workhouse, having started out working in the Storehouse.
 As a young man, Alex became involved in a court case against the supplier of milk to the workhouse who was selling them “adulterated (diluted) milk”.
 From “The Analyst” dated January 13, 1881.

 “In the Southern Divisional Police Court, Dublin, James Grennan has appeared at the suit of the Guardians of the South Dublin Union, who alleged that he sold and delivered milk at the Workhouse which was adulterated with 20% of water.
 It appeared that the defendant was one of the contractors for the supply of milk to the Workhouse and Alexander Frazer, store-keeper of the Workhouse, demanded one gallon of the forty-five gallons that was being delivered one morning at the Union.
 This he had analyzed by Dr. Cameron who certified to 20% of added water.
 For the defense, it was stated that the contract had been from the beginning executed by a dairy keeper named Collins who had failed in getting the contract from the Guardians.
 Collins received all the money paid by the Guardians.
 It was also urged that inasmuch as Frazer did not pay for the milk, he had not complied with the act of parliament.
 The magistrate held that the Act had been complied with and fined the defendant 10£ with 2 guineas court costs and refused to state a case.”